-Learn from a boat captain.
-Before you commit to purchasing a boat secure a boat rental in your community with a captain.
+Before you commit to purchasing a boat secure a boat rental with a captain.
 You can spend the afternoon trading tips and learning about your local waterways.
 It’s easy to reserve a boat rental with a captain via the Boatsetter website.

-Practice parking the trailer in an empty parking lot.
-After you get the boat in the water you still have to park the trailer.
-On a busy day it can be frustrating backing up the trailer more than once.
+After you get the boat in the water, you still have to park the trailer.
+On a busy day, it can be frustrating to have to back up the trailer repeatedly.
 A little practice will go a long way.

-Agree on some basic hand signals.
-When the boat ramp is busy, or if you’re screaming over loud children and multiple truck engines, sometimes you can’t hear your partner shouting “a little to the right!”
+When the boat ramp is busy, or if you’re screaming over loud noises, sometimes you can’t hear your partner shouting “a little to the left!”
 A review of basic hand signals can alleviate the need for yelling and confusion.
-There’s no right or wrong – use what works for you and your boating partner.
+There’s no right or wrong, just use what works for you and your boating partner.

-Overdress.
 Nothing ruins an afternoon on the water quicker than a sunburn.
-If you bring extra layers you can always take them off if needed.
-Better safe than sorry when it comes to the care of your skin (can you tell we’re speaking from experience?)
-Check out our list of things to pack when boating.
+If you bring extra layers, you can always take them off if needed.
+Better safe than sorry when it comes to the care of your skin.
+Check out this helpful list of things to pack when boating.

-Know when the tides change.
-Understanding when the tides change can be helpful when planning a trip in or out of an inlet, as well as determining when to return to the boat ramp.
+Understanding when the tides are about to change can be helpful when planning a trip on the open water, as well as helping you determine when to return to the boat ramp.

-Invest in a waterproof bag.
-It’s handy to have your cell phone with you on your boating adventure.
-In a pinch it can help you find your way back to the boat ramp, or serve as an emergency communication device.
+It’s handy to keep a cell phone with you on your boating adventure because it can help you find your way back to the boat ramp or serve as an emergency communication device.
 The importance of a waterproof bag cannot be understated because it protects your identification, money, and electronics from water damage.

-Never sit at the front of the boat when on plane.
-If the boat is going fast, or will be going fast soon, don’t sit – or allow children to sit – at the front of the boat.
-When the boat begins to bounce it may seem fun, but you can seriously injure your back and spine if you land awkwardly, which you are likely to do.
+If the boat is going fast or will be going fast soon, don’t sit – or allow children to sit – at the front of the boat.
+When the boat begins to bounce along the waves, it may seem fun at first, but you can seriously injure yourself if you fall and land awkwardly.

 To help gain confidence when navigating a vessel, reserve a local boat rental.
 The experience can help gauge your comfort level and overall interest in purchasing a boat.
-Boatsetter, a boat sharing company, makes renting a boat in your neighborhood easy and painless.
-You have the option of adding a captain and can change or cancel your reservation up to 24 hours in advance – giving you full control of your boat rental experience.
+Boatsetter makes renting a boat in your neighborhood easy and painless.
+Check out some tips for first-time boat renters.
+You have the option of adding a captain and you can change or cancel your reservation up to 24 hours in advance – giving you full control of your boat rental experience.